4d/docs/website/translated_docs/fr/API/datastoreClass.md

 #### Description

-The `.makeSelectionsAlterable()` function <!-- REF #datastoreClass.makeSelectionsAlterable().Summary -->sets all entity selections as alterable by default in all the current application datastores<!-- END REF --> (including [remote datastores](ORDA/remoteDatastores.md)).
+The `.makeSelectionsAlterable()` function <!-- REF #datastoreClass.makeSelectionsAlterable().Summary -->sets all entity selections as alterable by default in the current application datastores<!-- END REF --> (including [remote datastores](ORDA/remoteDatastores.md)).
 It is intended to be used once, for example in the `On Startup` database method.

 When this function is not called, new entity selections can be shareable, depending on the nature of their "parent", or [how they are created](ORDA/entities.md#shareable-or-non-shareable-entity-selections).

 > This function does not modify entity selections created by [`.copy()`](#copy) or `OB Copy` when the explicit `ck shared` option is used.

 > **Compatibility**: This function must only be used in projects converted from 4D versions prior to 4D v18 R5 and containing [.add()](entitySelectionClass.md#add) calls.
 In this context, using `.makeSelectionsAlterable()` can save time by restoring instantaneously the previous 4D behavior in existing projects.
 On the other hand, using this method in new projects created in 4D v18 R5 and higher **is not recommended**, since it prevents entity selections to be shared, which provides greater performance and scalabitlity.

 <!-- END REF -->